Generalized period-index problem with an application to quadratic forms: Introduction

-Before we state our main result (See Theorem \ref{Main2prime}), we introduce some conventions, which we stick to throughout unless otherwise stated.

-\begin{notation} Let $R$ be a complete discretely valued ring with fraction field $K$ and residue field $k$.
-Let $F$ be the function field of a geometrically integral curve.
-Such fields are called as semi-global fields.
-For a prime $\ell$, when we deal with mod-$\ell$ Galois cohomology classes, we assume that $\ch(k) \neq \ell$.
-In that case, $\ch(K), \ch(F) \neq \ell$ and that $\ell$ is invertible on any model of $F$.
+Question \ref{ques1}, in other words, asks if $F$ is a field of arithmetic or geometric interest, is $\sbd_{n}(F)$ finite.
+While for many such fields, this is not known, there is some hope in providing an upperbound for $\sbd_{n}(F)$, when $F$ is a semiglobal field (function fields of curves over complete discretely valued fields).
+Such fields are amenable to the field patching technique introduced in \cite{HH10}.
+This technique was developed further in \cite{HHK09}, \cite{HHK15} and \cite{HHK15(1)}. \begin{notation} Let $R$ be a ring complete with respect to a non-trivial discrete valuation with fraction field $K$ and residue field $k$.
+Let $F$ be the function field of a geometrically integral curve over $K$.
+Such fields are called \textbf{semiglobal fields}.
+For all primes $\ell$ dividing the order of a given finite Galois module, we will always assume that $\ch(k) \neq \ell$.
+In this case, note that $\ch(K), \ch(F) \neq \ell$ and that $\ell$ is invertible on any model of $F$. \end{notation}

-We will denote the set of discrete valuations with a center on a proper model of $F$ by $\Omega_F$.
-Valuations which have a center a codimension one point on some regular proper model of $F$ will be called divisorial. \end{notation}

-We obtain the following theorem which is a first attempt (that we are aware of) in answering question \ref{ques1} at least when $F$ is a semi-global field.
-As a corollary, we can give an upper bound to the generalized Brauer dimension when $F$ is a function field of a curve over an $n$-local field.
-We stick to $\sbd_{\ell}(F)$ in the statement below.
-The case for $\ell$ primary Brauer classes can be obtained as a corollary to this by a standard argument (See Corollary \ref{CORMAIN}).